 Further, in Florida Gun Shows v.
 City of Fort Lauderdale, No. 18- 62345-FAM, 2019 WL 2026496 (S.D.
 Fl.
 2019), the court found that the City's decision to not honor a reservation for a gun show, even when past gun shows were nonviolent, based on recent mass shootings was reasonable.
-Id. at \10.
+Id. at 10.
 As detailed above, past events featuring the speakers that Plaintiff advertised would be present at their November event have resulted in violent confrontations, demonstrations, and even shootings.
 The allegedly peaceful 2018 event is not material because it was a smaller event that did not feature these same speakers and took place before the events of January 6, 2021.
-The City's decision to cancel the November 2021 event considering the above is reasonable by the standards articulated by the Supreme Court, by rulings of other courts, and by plain common sense.
+The City's decision to cancel the November 2021 event considering the above was reasonable by the standards articulated by the Supreme Court, by rulings of other courts, and by plain common sense.

-The prospect of property damage and violence is a real and valid concern for the Mayor and City Council of Baltimore.
-Shortly after the peaceful protests following the death of Freddie Gray, violence and property damage erupted throughout the City resulting in damage to public and private property.
-As a result, a group of local business owners filed suit against the City, claiming that the City knew or should have known that protesters and counterprotesters could cause a disturbance and the City's failure to prevent that disturbance entitles the plaintiffs to millions of dollars in damages.
+The prospect of property damage and violence was a real and valid concern for the Mayor and City Council of Baltimore and was taken into consideration when the decision regarding Plaintiff's decision was made.
+Shortly after the peaceful protests following the death of Freddie Gray, violence and property damage erupted throughout the City resulting in damage to public and private property.26 As a result, a group of local business owners filed suit against the City, claiming that the City knew or should have known that protesters and counterprotesters could cause a disturbance and the City's failure to prevent that disturbance entitles the plaintiffs to millions of dollars in damages.
 See Chae Brothers, Limited Liability Company d/b/a Fireside North Liquors, et al., v.
 Mayor and City Council of Baltimore, et al., No. 17-CV-01657 (SAG) (D. Md., filed Jun.
 19, 2017).
-That case is currently headed for trial before Judge Gallagher in this courthouse, with the City facing millions of dollars in claims under the Maryland Riot Act.
-Id.
-The City is the only defendant remaining in that matter-the original "peaceful" protesters and those who caused the disturbance and destruction are long gone.
-The City does not welcome the invitation to be held liable and pay for another such event.

-Although Plaintiff's claims may elicit some sympathy, the First Amendment does not demand unrestricted access to a nonpublic forum merely because use of that forum may be the most efficient means of delivering the speaker's message.
+The First Amendment does not demand unrestricted access to a nonpublic forum merely because use of that forum may be the most efficient means of delivering the speaker's message.
 See Greenburgh Civic Assns., 453 U.S., at 129 (simply because access to a nonpublic forum is more convenient, that does not create a First Amendment right to that access).